apache/samza/docs/learn/documentation/versioned/container/state-management.md

 Additional configuration properties for the key-value store are documented in the [configuration reference](../jobs/configuration-table.html#keyvalue-rocksdb).

+### Debug Key-value storage

+Currently Samza provides a state storage tool which can recover the state store from the changelog stream to user-specified directory for reusing and debugging.

+{% highlight bash %}
+samza-example/target/bin/state-storage-tool.sh \
+  --config-path=file:///path/to/job/config.properties \
+  --path=directory/to/put/state/stores
+{% endhighlight %}

 #### Known Issues

 RocksDB has several rough edges.
 It's recommended that you read the RocksDB [tuning guide](https://github.com/facebook/rocksdb/wiki/RocksDB-Tuning-Guide).
 Some other notes to be aware of are: